kismetwireless/kismet-web-docs/content/en/docs/readme/installing/packaging.md

 The manuf file should, if possible, always be installed - this is the lookup database for manufacturer assignments based on MAC address.
-For *extremely* size constrained distributions this file could be omitted (preferably moved to a separate so that a user can choose to install it), however the user experience will be degraded as manufacturers will no longer be detected.
+For *extremely* size constrained distributions this file could be omitted (preferably moved to a separate package so that a user can choose to install it), however the user experience will be degraded as manufacturers will no longer be detected.

 The ICAO file is particularly large (6+ MB, gzipped).
 This file is used to resolve the FAA ICAO registration for ADSB.
 In the main Kismet packages, this is installed as a by-default included, but independent, package.
 For any platform where storage is a concern, this file can be split into an independent package.
-The user experience will only be impacted if the user is using a SDR to capture ADSB airplane data.
+The user experience will only be impacted if the user is using an SDR to capture ADSB airplane data.

 ### Config files